Article by Jane Marsh

 Smart cities can use big data technologies to combat this issue.
 Technology can collect the specific number of people living in unstable situations.
 The next step would be to separate this information based on geographic region.

 Data-intensive laboratories, such as Berkeley University, analyze how algorithms could improve sustainably.
 For example, data specialists could interpret population statistics to determine critical economic indicators.

 Researchers are also looking at using mobile technology to provide financial services.
 This offers broader access to essential resources for lower-income individuals.
-We can also use data from satellite networks and field experiments to understand the wider causes of global poverty.
+We can also use data from

 4. A Smart City Can Help Fight Climate Change